Koromix/rygel/web/rekkord.org/pages/start.md

 - The *log key (lkey)* is paired with a *tag key (tkey)*, to manage snapshots and record snapshot information
 - The *user key (ukey)* is paired with a *verify key (vkey)* to detect tampering with keyfiles

 Rekkord repositories support multiple user accounts.
-By default, two user accounts are created:
+By default, three user accounts are created:

+- *admin*: This user has the keys necessary to manage users and access data
-- *full*: This user has the keys necessary for read-write access to stored data
+- *data*: This user has the keys necessary for read-write access to stored data
 - *write*: This user can only write new data but cannot read historical data, or list existing snapshots

 You will need one or the other to use other rekkord commands.
 Please store these passwords securely.